Chapter 27: Masters of War

 “You had a name when you were with me.”
 Her voice was sad.
 “Ask the doctor about that number ten.”

-The doctor returned with a small bottle.
+The doctor returned with a small pill bottle.
 It rattled.
-“We’ll up the dose.
-That’ll take care of the headaches.”
+“We’ve increased the dosage of your yellows.
+This will take care of your symptoms.”

-74 pocketed the bottle.
+74 pocketed it.
 “What is the function of the first two digits of Operative designations.”

 “They’re arbitrarily assigned.”
-The doctor didn’t look up as she typed.
+The doctor typed something into the computer.
+She didn’t look at him.
 “Like the last two digits.
 Come back in a week for a checkup.”

 Out in the hall, 74 took a deep lungful of cold, recycled air.